 This deployment defines a

 exec liveness command that acts as the liveness check.
-If this command exits with a non-zero value, the container will be killed and restarted, signaling the
+If this command exits with a non-zero value, the container is killed and restarted, signaling the

 healthy file could not be found.
-If this command exits successfully with exit code 0, no action will be taken.
+If this command exits successfully with exit code 0, no action is taken.

 periodSeconds property designates the liveness command should execute every 5 seconds.